joseph-bargan/Csc301-Project/doc/sprint 0/done.md

-A description of our team's definition of what it means for each user to be done.
+A description of our team's definition of what it to be done.

+Functionally done: All of the necessary functions of the user stories are completed, operational, and reasonably stable.

+Done Acceptably : All operations asked of the user stories are functional, stable, with very limited bugs.
+This means that the app is smooth to use and controlled reasonably well by the end user(s).

+Fully Finished: All optional/un-necessary features included (and not) from the user stories are completed.
+Build is bug-free, reasonably secure, and intuitive to use by the end user.

-This includes different definitions for an acceptable state and completely finished for each of the user stories
+Below are different definitions for an acceptable state and completely finished for each of the user stories

 *As a user i want to post messages and pictures where other users can ask questions, post comments, share the post and rate my post.